-The Riggios own a controlling stake in Barnes and Noble.
-A native New Yorker, Leonard has been a major patron of New York University and the Dia Art Foundation, to which he gave at least $30 million before parting ways with the board over disagreements about its direction.
-The two have a formidable collection of American art, which includes landmark works by Lichtenstein, Ruscha, Judd, Close, and Serra.
-Following the announcement of his retirement from the B&N board in 2016, Riggio told ARTnews, “What I’m gonna want to do is spend more time and thought on public art.
-I’m going to orient our collecting with the idea, the specific idea, of putting together collections that can be housed within a single unit, and given to museums and institutions, to do the equivalent of the Rothko Chapel, or the Noguchi Museum.
-So we’ll give the works, and we’ll give the money to build the building, so the art can been seen in its best light.
+A native New Yorker, Leonard Riggio founded the Barnes & Noble booksellers chain and has been a major patron of the Dia Art Foundation, with many millions given to the development and opening of the upstate-New York destination Dia:Beacon in 2003.
+He and his wife Louise have a formidable collection of American art, which includes landmark works by Roy Lichtenstein, Ed Ruscha, Donald Judd, Chuck Close, Richard Serra, and Walter De Maria, as well as a wealth of work from Arte Povera and other movements.
+Following the announcement of his retirement from the Barnes & Noble board in 2016, Riggio told ARTnews, “What I’m gonna want to do is spend more time and thought on public art.
+I’m going to orient our collecting with the idea of putting together collections that can be housed within a single unit, and given to museums and institutions, to do the equivalent of the Rothko Chapel or the Noguchi Museum.
 That’s kind of my passion.”

 © 2019 ARTnews Media, LLC.
 All Rights Reserved.
 ARTnews® is registered in the U.S. Patent and Trademark Office.